The basic reference for this section is Macdonald's book [].

 which turns out to be an isomorphism of graded rings.

-We denote by the class of the irreducible
+the class of the irreducible

 representation of